Sesame Street in the United Kingdom: Absence from UK screens

 Following the discontinuation of terrestrial broadcasts by Channel 4, Sesame Street has also been shown on satellite and cable channels, such as Nick Jr. from 2000 to 2003 and the Disney Channel.

 As of 2011, the broadcast of Sesame Street in the UK was limited to BBC Northern Ireland, which has aired Sesame Tree since 2008, and TG4, which aired Tar ag Spraoi Sesame in Northern Ireland from 2007.
 The show's spin-off, Play with Me Sesame, was aired on Playhouse Disney, and Channel 5 aired three of the show's segment series, Elmo's World, Bert and Ernie's Great Adventures and Abby's Flying Fairy School.
 Channel 5 preferred to dub British voices onto their imported shows, and feels that utilising puppets is outdated.
 The BBC has stood by its original decision, and its position that other children's programmes in the UK cover similar learning themes and values.

 In 2014, CBeebies launched a Sesame Street spin-off called The Furchester Hotel, which included Elmo and Cookie Monster as well as new characters.
 The second season introduced more Sesame Street characters as visitors to the hotel.

 Sesame Street returned to UK television on Cartoon Network's sister pre-school channel, Cartoonito on 7 November 2016 for a six-month period, with the last episodes aired at the end of April 2017.
-In December 2018, a segment called Cookie Monster’s Foodie Truck that airs on Tiny Pop, then another segment, Elmo's Wonderful World that was first aired on the same channel on 1 January 2020 and Cookie’s Crumby Pictures and Super Grover 2.0 joined in on 1 September, the block was called "Sesame Workshop".
+In December 2018, a segment called Cookie Monster’s Foodie Truck that airs on Tiny Pop, then another segment, Elmo's Wonderful World that was first aired on the same channel on 1 January 2020 and Cookie’s Crumby Pictures and Super Grover 2.0 joined in on 1 September, the block was called "Sesame Workshop" (which happened to be the name since 2000 of the former Children's Television Workshop).

 On 30 May 2020, BBC One aired the half-hour special Elmo's Playdate - produced in response to the COVID-19 pandemic - marking the first time Sesame Street has been broadcast on the BBC's main domestic television network.
 The special also aired earlier in the month on CBeebies.